PapathanasiouIoannisAUTh/Hadronic-and-Quark-Equation-of-State-Methods/README.md

 # Hadronic-and-Quark-Equation-of-State-Methods
-This repository explores and subsequently dives into a new method about the mass generation of Equations of State, provided a trustworthy baseline EoS
+## This repository explores and dives into a new method for the mass generation of Equations of State (EoS), provided a trustworthy baseline EoS.
+## We attempt to illustrate the connection between an arbitrary Gaussian Perturbation and the consequences it may have on an EoS depending on the :
+## 1) Amplitude A
+## 2) Peak point epsilon_0
+## 3) Length 1 sigma